sanraith/razer-taskbar/README.md

 ## How it works

+The app is monitoring the logs of Razer Synapse.
+The monitored file is:

+* `%LOCALAPPDATA%\Razer\Synapse3\Log\Razer Synapse 3.log` for Razer Synapse 3
+* `%LOCALAPPDATA%\Razer\RazerAppEngine\User Data\systray_systrayv2.log` for Razer Synapse 4

-The app is monitoring `%LOCALAPPDATA%\Razer\Synapse3\Log\Razer Synapse 3.log` and reads the content on every change throttled by the "Maximum delay between battery status updates" setting.
-The code is looking for `OnBatteryLevelChanged`, `OnDeviceLoaded` and `OnDeviceRemoved` events, and parses the latest state of each device using the regexps defined in [`razer_watcher.ts`](https://github.com/sanraith/razer-taskbar/blob/064479012c2585abe8d266e9fd33db668623355a/src/razer_watcher.ts#L39-L41).
+The app reads the log content throttled by the "Maximum battery update delay" setting.
+The code is looking for connection and battery information in the logs, and parses the latest state of each device as defined in [`razer_watcher.ts`](https://github.com/sanraith/razer-taskbar/blob/main/src/razer_watcher.ts).
-If the log format of Razer Synapse changes, these expressions will need to be updated.
+If the log format of Razer Synapse changes, this file will need to be updated.

 ## Attributions